akashmore1/CSS-Concepts-Everything/Making-Website-Responsive/README.md

 ## Media queries:

-1. We will make our website looke good in smaller device, from width of 200px to 640px.
+1. We will make our website look good in smaller device, from width of 200px to 640px.
 2. Read media query just like if statement.
 3. @media (min-width: 640px){<'selectors and properties'>}
 4. From here onwards we will apply mobile first approach, than means the code outside of media queries is actually for mobile devices.
 Code inside media-queries is for website.